Huddy2022/slice_of_spice/README.md

 - Authorisation is needed to book a table in this restaurant - which helps the manager/super user to manage all bookings, cancellations, customers and tables.
 - Once signed in there is a welcome alert message but also a nice Welcome {user} tab in the navigation which makes it more personal for the user when loged in.
 - Also, when signed in any user will have a reservations tab in the navigation, so they can see what bookings if any they have.
+- I have put ACCOUNT_EMAIL_VERIFICATION = 'none'so that login and registration should work without errors regardless of whether you use an email address to sign in/up.
+Instead we can get the email of a user when they book a table.

 ![Sign up]()